ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 and increasing in complexity and customisation working up the levels.

 Each sample level is initially disabled.
 The only component that is initially enabled is `schedules/HeartBeat`.
-This ensures that when the application is started then
+This ensures that when the application is started it continues to run until interrupted.

 You can enable any number of levels.